 I was counting my last couple of days in Pokhara, Nepal when I met Myriam – a guest from Luxembourg – at the Castle Resort, Pokhara.
 She told me that she was going to the rice planting festival with her husband and offered me to join them.

 I agreed instantly and we took a taxi ride to the venue – which happened to be about 40 minutes from The Castle Resort.

 When we reached the venue, we got stuck in a traffic jam thanks to unorganized parking and muddy road.
 As the taxi was unable to move, Myriam and I decided to get off and walk.
 After walking through the crowd of vehicles and people for 10 minutes, we reached the rice field.

 In this article, I am glad to present my experience at the Ropain festival along with some photos.

 About Ropain — The Rice Planting Festival in Nepal

 Ropain — which means ‘rice planting’ — is one of Nepal’s most important festivals.
 Celebrated every year on the 15th day of the month Ashar (Ashar Pandhra), Ropain marks the beginning of rice planting season.
 Nepal Government recognizes this day as National Paddy Day.

-On the day of the festival, locals and travelers join farmers in large rice fields to plant rice crops.
+On the day of the festival, locals and travellers join farmers in large rice fields to plant rice crops.
 The day is celebrated with songs, dance, competitions, and playing in the mud.

 Rice planting is done by women on paddies plowed by men.
 Ashare Jhyaure geet (the monsoon song) is a common song being sung by these women when planting rice.